wenkangjing/notes-launch-school/210/lesson2/_210_lesson2.md

 - The ReferenceError object represents an error when a non-existent variable is referenced.
 - JavaScript throws a `ReferenceError` exception if it can't find a variable anywhere in the scope hierarchy. `console.log(a);`

+## Hoisting Variable
+- Move `var a` to top of its scope
+- Leave `a = 1` where it is

+## Hoisting Function
+- unlike the way it hoists variables, it hoists entire function declarations including the code blocks.

 **Best Practice**